This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 Claims limits were introduced in response to iManage Work Server full-text-searching limits.
 High user claim counts can impact search performance in iManage Work—for all users in that iManage Work Library, not just those users with high claim counts.

-The claims limit for a user is currently set at 10,000 Allow claims.
-Deny claims aren’t limited or truncated, to maintain a zero-trust model.
+The claims limit for a user is currently set at 10,000 claims.

 What are the limits?

 Warnings about approaching or exceeding the limits are presented on the Monitoring page.
-It's important that an Allow claim limit of 10,000 is adhered to.
+It's important that the combined claim limit of 10,000 is adhered to.

 What happens if I reach or exceed the limit?